 U.K. and Irish Studies Program

 This is an academic summer course focusing on the development of the Catholic Church in Rome and a survey of the development of the Catholic Church through the centuries.
 The course involves both pre and post-trip academic study, and a two-week experiential residency in Rome (with side trips to Assisi and Monte Cassino).
 Students will explore how the Church came to be established in Rome, the early development of the Papacy, an overview of major historical events of the Church in Rome, and how the Vatican operates today.
 Students will visit St. Peter’s Basilica, the Vatican Museums, the Colosseum, the catacombs, and many other sites.
 This course is open to rising juniors and rising seniors.
 Students will receive a semester Theology credit.
 Students must have a GPA of at least 3.25 to apply.
+This program will be held Summer 2023.

 This is an academic summer course focusing on the life of St. Ignatius of Loyola and Jesuit spirituality.
 There is an online pre-trip academic component and a post-trip project.
 The 2 ½ week trip following the life of Ignatius from his family home in Azpetia (Basque country), through Barcelona, Montserrat, Manresa, and on to Rome.
 Additionally, three days are spent in Lourdes, France and two in Sorrento, Italy.
 This course is open only to rising seniors.
 Students will receive a Theology credit and be excused from taking Theology in the first semester of senior year.
+This program will be held Summer 2023.

 Adventure in Spain